malik-hasan/Chess-AI-Bot/README.md

 # chessMinMax
-A chess bot created using the min max algorithm
+A chess bot which uses the min max algorithm in Python